 Del Valle Park

 Del Valle Park is home to the Lakewood Youth Center and the location for many concerts throughout the summer.
-It is also the site of the annual Memorial Day event (pictured) and the Patriot Day Concert.
+It includes the Veterans Memorial Plaza, the site of the annual Memorial Day event.

 Lakewood Residents: $20 per hour